featureform/featureform/docs/quickstart-docker.md

 ```

 ## Step 2: Pull Containers
-We'll use postgres and redis as providers in this quickstart.
+We'll use Postgres and Redis as providers in this quickstart.
 We've created a Featureform Postgres container that
 has preloaded data.
 You can checkout the source data [here](https://featureform-demo-files.s3.amazonaws.com/transactions.csv),
 we'll just be using a sample of it.